api3dao/oev-docs/docs/oev/overview/target-chain.md

 requires the following parameters:

 1. `uint256 dappId` - The ID of the dApp that the searcher wants to update.
-This is the same dApp ID which they've used in the bid topic.
+This is the same value which they've used in the bid topic.
-2. `uint32 updateAllowanceEndTimestamp` - The timestamp until which the searcher can update the dApp.
-This is the end timestamp of the update allowance period, which they've used in the bid topic.
+2. `uint32 signedDataTimestampCutoff` - The signed data timestamp cutoff period.
+   This is the same value, which they've used in the bid topic.
 3. `bytes calldata signature` - The signature that the auction winner received as an award.
 This is obtained from the event emitted on the OEV Network after Auctioneer awarded the bid.

-The signature is crafted for a specific dApp ID and update allowance.
+The signature is crafted for a specific dApp ID and signed data timestamp cutoff.
 If the searcher provides incorrect values, the signature verification will fail, causing the transaction to revert.
-If the signature is valid, the contract allows the sender to update the data feed values until the end of update allowance period.
+If the signature is valid, the contract allows the sender to update the data feed.
+Due to exclusivity guarantees, the winner is guaranteed to be who can update the feed with the data from within the bidding phase of the respective auction.

 ### Update the Data Feed